nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-connect-report-tools.md

         version: '1'

 ---
-Nuxeo Connect Report Tools is a set of Nuxeo addons that enable you to gather information that can be useful to understand the environment in which a bug or a problem can be reproduced.
-Two Nuxeo Packages are available:
+[Nuxeo Connect Report Tools Web](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-connect-tools-report-web) is a Nuxeo addon that provides a graphical interface to use the [nuxeoctl command]({{page version='' space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}) `connect-report`.
+This command is available by default in the Nuxeo Platform and enables you to gather information that can be useful to understand the environment in which a bug or a problem can be reproduced.

-*   [Nuxeo Connect Report Tools](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-connect-tools-report), that provide a new [`nuxeoctl`]({{page page='nuxeoctl-and-control-panel-usage'}}) command
-*   [Nuxeo Connect Report Tools Web](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-connect-tools-report-web) that provides a graphical interface to use the `nuxeoctl` command

 ## Installation